UL-CORP/UL/README.md

 ## Stability guarantee and future changes

-Despite being at an early development stage, the V language is relatively stable and has backwards compatibility guarantee, meaning that the code you write today is guaranteed to work a month, a year, or five years from now.
+Despite being at an early development stage, the U language is relatively stable and has backwards compatibility guarantee, meaning that the code you write today is guaranteed to work a month, a year, or five years from now.

 There still may be minor syntax changes before the 1.0 release, but they will be handled automatically via `vfmt`, as has been done in the past.

-The V core APIs (primarily the `os` module) will still have minor changes until they are stabilized in 2020.
+The U core APIs (primarily the `os` module) will still have minor changes until they are stabilized in 2020.
 Of course the APIs will grow after that, but without breaking existing code.

-Unlike many other languages, V is not going to be always changing, with new features being introduced and old features modified.
+Unlike many other languages, U is not going to be always changing, with new features being introduced and old features modified.
 It is always going to be a small and simple language, very similar to the way it is right now.

-## Installing V from source
+## Installing U from source

 ### Linux, macOS, Windows, *BSD, Solaris, WSL, Android, Raspbian